American Jewish Joint Distribution Committee: Before World War II

-With U.S. entry into the war following Pearl Harbor in Dec.
-1941, JDC had to drastically shift gears.
-No longer permitted to operate legally in enemy countries, JDC representatives exploited a variety of international connections to channel aid to Jews living in desperate conditions in Nazis-controlled areas.
+With U.S. entry into the war following the attack on Pearl Harbor, JDC had to drastically shift gears.
+No longer permitted to operate legally in enemy countries, JDC representatives exploited a variety of international connections to channel aid to Jews living in desperate conditions in Nazi-controlled areas.
 Wartime headquarters were set up in neutral Lisbon, Portugal.

 From Lisbon, JDC chartered ships and funded rescue missions that successfully moved thousands of refugees out of harm's way.
 Some made it to Shanghai, China, where JDC sponsored a relief program for 15,000 refugees from Central and Eastern Europe.
 In Europe, JDC directed funds to support 7,000 Jewish children in hiding.
-The Joint also worked with Œuvre de secours aux enfants (OSE) to support and rescue children.
-For instance, it helped more than 1,000 children emigrate to Switzerland and Spain.
-Other children fled to America, with help from the Joint and other organizations, such as HIAS.
-Many of those children who were able to make it to America came without parents, making them part of the "One Thousand Children(OTC).
+The Joint also worked with Œuvre de secours aux enfants (OSE) to support and rescue children, helping more than 1,000 children emigrate to Switzerland and Spain.
+Other children fled to America, with help from the Joint and other organizations, such as the Hebrew Immigrant Aid Society.
+Many of those children who were able to make it to America came without parents, making them part of the "One Thousand Children" (OTC).